DragonSenses/Algorithms/LeetCode/55-jump-game/problem.md

 - **Memo Table Usage**: We use a memoization table of size `n` to store the validity of each index, leading to a space complexity of `O(n)`.
 - **Recursion Call Stack**: Since the bottom-up approach eliminates recursion, we do not need to consider the recursion call stack in this analysis.
 - **Total Space Complexity**: Therefore, the total space complexity is `O(n)`.

+## **Greedy Algorithm Overview**

+### **Definition**
+A greedy algorithm is an approach for solving optimization problems by making the most optimal choice at each step as you progress toward a global solution.
+The choice is "greedy" because it looks for the local best option with the hope that this will lead to the optimal global solution.

+### **What is the Greedy Approach?**
+The Greedy Algorithm Approach involves making a series of local decisions to find a global solution.
+For the "Jump Game" problem, this means iteratively determining whether we can jump to a `VALID` position and keeping track of the left-most `VALID` position.